 Can I get a compensation for a cancelled US flight?

-Unlike the EU, there is no federal law that require airlines to pay compensation for a canceled US domestic flight.
+Unlike the EU, there is no federal law that require airlines to pay compensation for a cancelled US domestic flight.
 Usually, the airline will try to rebook you on another flight depending on seat availability or refund your ticket - take a look at your air carrier's website to know their policy.
 But they are not obliged to pay compensation for flight cancellations, which is not the case with boarding denials.
 You can learn more about passenger rights in the US right here.

 What if it was an international flight?

 However, if your flight departed from the US and landed in the US, with a planned stopover abroad (in Canada for instance), you might get a compensation according to the Montreal Convention.
 The same goes for international flights departing from or arriving in the US, provided that the other country (of departure or arrival) ratified the Convention.
-To know more about your passenger rights for canceled international flights, check out this page.
+To know more about your passenger rights for cancelled international flights, check out this page.
 Also, do note that the Montreal Convention plans compensation for "damages" due to the flight disruption.
 In most cases, you will "only" recover the cost of your additional expenses.